agile-learning-institute/mentorHub/specifications/EMPATHY.md

   - Answers: During our time together, what would you like to accomplish?

 - Performance
-  - am i doing well
+  - Am I doing well?
-  - is this normal
+  - Is this normal?
-  - how can I get better
+  - How can I get better?
-  - is this the right way
+  - Is this the right way?

 - Struggle
   - I'm lost
-  - How
-  - can you explain that again
+  - Can you explain that again?
-  - how did you know that
+  - How did you know that?
-  - i don't know how to do this
+  - I don't know how to do this
-  - what do you know about X, what is true about X
+  - What do you know about X, what is true about X?
-  - what does *acronym* mean
+  - What does *acronym* mean

 - Celebrate
   - Wow, it worked!
-  - I've been earning to code
+  - I've been learning to code
-  - i can believe I actually did that
+  - I can't believe I actually did that
-  - its a lot of fun
+  - It's a lot of fun
-  - woooooo hooooooo
+  - Woo hoo!

 - Self Confidence
-  - I want to be an expert in every thing
+  - I want to be an expert in everything
   - I'm not interested in that
   - I know how to do this
-  - what they're truly interested in and passionate about
+  - What they're truly interested in and passionate about
-  - asks about what they haven't figured out yet
+  - Asks about what they haven't figured out yet
-  - i can do that
+  - I can do that

-- How much  money can I make
+- How much money can I make?
 - I ask for help after a couple of hours being stuck
-- How can I find a job
+- How can I find a job?

 ### Apollo Thinks

-- self doubt
+- Self doubt
-  - am i smart enough
+  - Am I smart enough?
-  - what the heck am i doing
+  - What the heck am I doing?
-  - its obvious i don't know what to do
+  - It's obvious I don't know what to do
-  - maybe I can actually do this
+  - Maybe I can actually do this
-  - Am a smart enough
-  - i ask too many questions
+  - I ask too many questions
-  - Am I capable
+  - Am I capable?
   - Is this foolish?
-  - Am I to old to change careers
+  - Am I to old to change careers?
-  - is this going to work
+  - Is this going to work?
   - Am I behind?

 - Like the process
-  - i like this
+  - I like this
-  - i have good ideas too
+  - I have good ideas too
-  - i like my mentor
+  - I like my mentor
-  - my mentor understands me
+  - My mentor understands me
-  - about the mentor
+  - About the mentor

 - Future
   - I'm doing this for my kids
-  - of a great app idea
+  - Of a great app idea
-  - will i get a job
+  - Will I get a job?
-  - When will I get a ROI
+  - When will I get a ROI?
   - I'm doing something good
-  - betting on myself and it will pay off
+  - Betting on myself and it will pay off

-- about performance
+- About performance
-  - whats next
+  - What's next?
   - Am I moving to slow?

 - Learning process
-  - this is making sense
+  - This is making sense
   - I'm learning a lot
-  - my brain hurts
+  - My brain hurts
-  - i did it
+  - I did it
-  - this is hard
+  - This is hard
   - I think I can get that done?

-- about the subject matter
+- About the subject matter
-- they know, but they don't
+- They know, but they don't
 - In ways that are inexperienced and ineffective
-- hidden thoughts that a mentor is locked away from
+- Hidden thoughts that a mentor is locked away from

 ### Apollo Feels

 - Empowered
-- confident
+- Confident
-- ready
+- Ready
 - Eager
-- attached
+- Attached
-- included
+- Included
-- secure
+- Secure
-- empowered
+- Empowered
-- accepted
+- Accepted
-- like a developer
+- Like a developer
-- like they are growing
+- Like they are growing
-- cared for
+- Cared for
-- hopeful
+- Hopeful
-- value
+- Value
-- enhanced
+- Enhanced
 - Curious
-- curious
+- Curious
-- smart
+- Smart
-- enriched
+- Enriched
-- happy
+- Happy
 - Grateful
-- grateful
+- Grateful
 - Conflicted
-- stressed
+- Stressed
-- stuck
+- Stuck
-- chained to the computer
+- Chained to the computer
-- lost
+- Lost
 - Overwhelmed
-- isolated
+- Isolated
-- attached
+- Attached
-- frustrated
+- Frustrated
 - Uncertain
-- confused
+- Confused
-- confused
+- Confused
 - Feels